National regulators, market institutions and other bodies

 Established on 13 March 2020, it is chaired by the Prime Minister and operates according to guiding principles set out in the Commonwealth Cabinet Handbook.
 The Commonwealth and state and territory governments individually remain responsible for the implementation of decisions arising from the National Cabinet in their jurisdiction.

-The current form of the MCE is the Energy and Climate Change Ministerial Council and its separate Energy Ministers Sub-Group (EMSG) – Ministerial forums for the Commonwealth, Australian states and territories, and New Zealand to work together on key reforms in the energy and climate change sectors.
+The Energy and Climate Change Ministerial Council (established by National Cabinet) and its Energy Ministers Sub-Group (EMSG) are Ministerial forums for the Commonwealth, Australian states and territories, and New Zealand.
+They work together on key reforms in the energy and climate change sectors.

-- national oversight and coordination of policy development to address the opportunities and challenges facing Australia's energy sector into the future
+- national oversight and coordination of energy policy development, legislation and institutional arrangements—addressing opportunities and challenges facing Australia's energy sector into the future

-- national leadership so that consideration of broader convergence issues and environmental impacts are effectively integrated into energy sector decision-making.
+- national leadership so broader convergence issues and environmental impacts are considered in energy sector decision-making.

 Australian Energy Market Operator